 In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
-Such investments and securities may involve securities and/or instruments of ours or our affiliates.
+Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
 If any of the underwriters or their affiliates has a lending relationship with us, certain of them routinely hedge, and certain others may hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, these underwriters or their affiliates would hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+U.S. Bancorp Investments, Inc., one of the underwriters, is an affiliate of the Series Trustee.